digitalbricklayer/dubdub2com/content/about.md

 +++
 title = "About"
-description = "Hugo, the world's fastest framework for building websites" date = "2019-02-28" aliases = ["about-us", "about-hugo", "contact"] author = "Hugo Authors"
+description = "A description of the Wooden Spoon blog" date = "2022-09-01" aliases = ["about-us", "about-hugo", "contact"] author = "Hugo Authors"
 +++